Voice-Preserving Surgery for Early Cancer

 Voice Assessment

-Tests to evaluate voice quality and vocal cord function.
+Specialized tests including stroboscopy and acoustic analysis to evaluate voice quality and vocal cord function before surgery.

-These tests help determine whether voice-preserving surgery is the best treatment option.
+Together, these tests help determine whether voice-preserving surgery is the best treatment option or if additional treatments such as radiation, chemotherapy, or more extensive surgery may be needed.

 Types of Voice-Preserving Surgeries